Search Menu

 Make Everyday Activities Fun

-Another fun and easy way to start to build drive, engagement, and learning is to turn everyday activities into engaging training sessions.
+Another fun and easy way to start to build drive is to turn everyday activities into engaging training sessions.
 Instead of just putting your dog’s food in a bowl and walking away, you can start to incorporate training activities into mealtime.
-To start making meals more exciting as you are preparing your dog’s breakfast or dinner, cue a few tricks your dog already knows and reward with part of the meal or put the bowl down.
+To start making meals more exciting, cue a few tricks your dog already knows and reward with part of the meal or put the bowl down.
 By using your dog’s meal to work on new tricks or skills, you’ll be building training routines into your day, and build your dog’s enthusiasm for learning.

 Get Started in Sports

 Have you watched dog sports on TV or online and wished you and your dog could be out there having fun together?
 You can!
-The wonderful thing about dog sports is that there really is a sport/activity out there for just about every dog and handler.
-A great first step is to train your dog for the new Virtual Home Manners and/or the Canine Good Citizen Test.
-These are appropriate for adult dogs who are in need of a bit of a refresher on basic obedience, which will be useful in any sport you pursue, and a good entry point into training and competing with your dog.
+The wonderful thing about dog sports is that there really is a activity out there for just about every dog and handler.
+A great first step is to train your dog for the Virtual Home Manners title or Canine Good Citizen test.
+These are appropriate for adult dogs who are in need of a bit of a refresher on basic obedience, which will be useful in any sport you pursue, and are a good entry point into training and competing with your dog.

 Once you’re ready, find the best sport for you and your dog.
 Reach out to local clubs, attend events, find a mentor, and have fun.